manauref/PMGsolver/README.txt

 !    from the vorticity w
 !                 div(lambda*grad(u))=rho
 !    where lambda=plasma density, u=phi and rho=w.
 !
-In the routines below we use the suffix 'ph' to indicate !    routines to obtain phi.
-!
 2. An inhomogeneous modified Helmholtz equation to obtain the !    magnetic flux function psi from the variable rpsi which !    contains an electron inertia contribution